olets/zsh-abbr/README.md

 abbr (--erase | -e) WORD
 ```

 Erase an abbreviation.
 Specify **--global** scope to erase a global abbreviation.
-Othewise, or if the **--Universal** scope is used, a universal abbreviation will be erased.
+Othewise, or if the **--universal** scope is used, a universal abbreviation will be erased.

 ```shell
 % abbr --add gcm git commit master